 Andy spent the early eighties studying and at times performing the classical repertoire with Peter.
 He also began a life-long partnership with jazz pianist Andy Vance, which has produced several albums exploring a post-bop acoustic aesthetic.
 Through this partnership Andy (Sugg) developed a national profile, appeared at major festivals, on radio and television, and had his music used in hit TV dramas.
 Meanwhile, his apprenticeship continued in New York with Dave Liebman, George Coleman and Bill Evans.

-In the nineties Andy emerged as a bandleader fronting a series of acoustic and electric projects.
+In the nineties Andy emerged as a bandleader, fronting a series of acoustic and electric projects.
 Of these, The Andy Sugg Group has been the mainstay.
-It has produced several albums, the most recent being Wednesdays at M’s, recorded in NYC in 2016.
-This album is a jazz/fusion setting, strongly influenced by recent trends in jazz, minimalism and avant-pop.
+It has produced several albums, the most recent being Tenorness, recorded in NYC in 2017, and Wednesdays at M’s, recorded in NYC a year earlier.
+These albums have jazz-fusion settings, strongly influenced by recent trends in jazz, avant-pop and world music.

 In Andy’s previous album, The Berlin Session, the jazz avant-garde is explored, as it is in The Kris Wanders/Andy Sugg Unit, which has formed the engine room of concert events such as the recreation of Coltrane’s Ascension session and the iconic A Love Supreme.
-The Unit has recorded On The Edges of Silence and most currently The Unit: Live at 3PBS.
+The Unit has recorded On the Edges of Silence and The Unit: Live at 3PBS.

 Another of Andy’s projects is the contemporary bop group, TTTenor, which features hard-blowing post-Trane solo and collective improvisation.
 The group’s first album, TTTenor, included Jamie Oehlers and Julien Wilson, with the rhythm section of Paul Grabowsky, Gary Costello and Andrew Gander.